Bud Clark Commons

 Designed in 1957; Built in 1964

-Moved to current location with restoration begun in 2002
+Moved to current location with restoration beginning in 2002

 The Gordon House was designed by Frank Lloyd Wright, widely heralded as the greatest architect of the 20th Century.
 It is the only Wright-designed building in Oregon and the only one in the Pacific Northwest that is open to the public.
 The house was listed on the National Register of Historic Places in 2004.